 Located near Saint Martin de Belleville, La Bouitte is a gourmet restaurant that prides itself in the Savoie style, large and delicious dishes without the fanfare.
 This Savoie style mixed with some creative cuisine from throughout the restaurant's evolution has ensured La Bouitte's place as one of the most respected and adored culinary treats in the 3 Valleys.
 Run by the father and son team of René and Maxime Meilleur.
 La Bouitte is a Three Michelin Star restaurant, the Michelin Guide's highest award.

 Having previously learned the art of cooking under the tutelage of Marc Veyrat, where after 4 years of training Jean was promoted to sous-chef at Marc's "Ferme de mon Pere" in Megève.
 Jean's love of mountain climbing brought him to Val Thorens in 2002, where he opened his own restaurant.
-At the age of 26 Jean received his first Michelin star at the age of just 31 he received his second.
-Come and enjoy the work of a true prodigy of the culinary world in the 3 Valleys highest restaurant.
+At the age of just 26, Jean received his first Michelin star, adding a second at the age of 31.
+Come and enjoy the work of a true prodigy of the culinary world in the 3 Valleys' highest restaurant.